scornflake/scheduler/docs/CORDOVA.md

 If you 'remove', that'll blow away the platform/ios folder and project.

+XCode
+---
+* You'll need to disable automatic signing and choose the 'match' profile for debug/prod.
+* You need to reset the AssociatedDomains to applinks:cunningplanapp.shinywhitebox.com

 Running the iPad simulator
 ---
 By default it won't work because of some old version of ios-sim.
 It must be updated.